astoeckel/led-controller/README.md

     0b1111'1111'1111'1101,
 };
 ````
+Each entry corresponds to one of the 16 lower 4-bit values, and each bit in the sequence corresponds to an additive offset.
+The higher the lower 4-bit value, the longer the PWM value will be increased by one.
+This mechanism works really well in practice!
 See `src/main.cpp` for more details.

 ### Controlling and flashing the AVR

-The board contains a standard ISP connector.
+The board contains a standard ISP connector for programming (I'm personally using a Raspberry Pi for programming AVR microcontrollers).
 Compile the software on Linux using the Makefile in the `src/avr` folder (requires an installed AVR `avr-gcc` toolchain).
-You can control the board with an UART connection using the `src/led_ctrl_host.cpp` program.
+You can control the board with an UART connection using the `src/led_ctrl_host.cpp` program, for example using a cheap USB to UART cable.
 See `src/avr/bus.hpp` for a set of valid commands.
 Up to 254 boards can be daisy-chained by connecting the TX-pin of one board to the RX-pin of the sibling board.

 For example
 ```bash
 ./led_ctrl_host 0 2 0x3FFF
 ```
-will set the brightness of the fourth channel (*3*FFF) of the first board (*0*) in the daisy chain,
+will set the brightness of the fourth channel (**3**FFF) of the first board (**0**) in the daisy chain to "FFF" (the maximum value),
 ```bash
 ./led_ctrl_host 0 1 0x0001
 ```
-will set the ramp speed of of the first channel (*0*FFF) of the first board (*0*) in the daisy chain, and
+will set the ramp speed of of the first channel (**0**FFF) of the first board (**0**) in the daisy chain to the slowest possible value "1" (a value of "0" is off), and
 ```bash
 ./led_ctrl_host 0 0xFF 0x0000
 ```